 The Israelites, when they left Egyptian bondage, brought with them the bones of Joseph.
 After entering the Promised Land, they buried them, per Joseph's request (Genesis 50:25), near Shechem in the land his father Jacob bought for 100 pieces of silver (Joshua 24:32).

 God promised his people that if they obeyed him he would grant them military victories such that five Israelites would be able to overcome one hundred of their enemies.
 In cases of a more numerous opponent, God would cause one hundred children of Israel to be victorious over 10,000 (Leviticus 26:7 - 8)!

 God, during the Millennium, promises that people will not have their lives cut short due to the effects of sin.
 All humans will be able to live at least to the age of 100 (Isaiah 65:20).

-King David is believed to have personally written at least 100 of the 150 Psalms delineated in Scripture (Psalms 1 - 71, 107 - 119 and 135 - 150).
+King David is believed to have personally written at least 100 of the 150 Psalms delineated in the Bible (Psalms 1 - 71, 107 - 119 and 135 - 150).
 It should therefore come as no surprise that the book of 2Samuel, when David is on his death bed, labels him, "the sweet psalmist of Israel" (2Samuel 23:1).